NicolasTfile/alx-low_level_programming/0x0F-function_pointers/README.md

 3-op_functions.c - contains 5 functions

 3-get_op_func.c - selects the correct function from 3-op_functions.c to perform the operation asked by the user.

+100-main_opcodes.c - prints the opcodes of its own main function up to a specified number of bytes.